Wally Buchanan

-Sir Walter Clarke Buchanan (20 June 1838 – 19 July 1924) was a New Zealand politician who became a member of the Reform Party that formed in 1909.
+Sir Walter Clarke Buchanan (20 June 1838 – 19 July 1924), known as Wally, was a New Zealand politician who became a member of the Reform Party that formed in 1909.
 Despite never being appointed as a minister, he was an influential politician and a strong advocate for farming interests.

 Early life

 Buchanan was born in 1838 in Kilmodan, Argyllshire, Scotland.
 He was the son of the farmer Donald McChananich and of his wife Janet Clarke.
 He was baptised under McChananich, the Gaelic version of Buchanan.
 He attended Greenock Academy, and moved to Australia at the age of 18, where he became a farmer.
 Around 1863 he moved to New Zealand.

 Political career

 Buchanan entered politics in 1881, representing first Wairarapa South from 1881 to 1887, and then Wairarapa from 1887 to 1899, 1902 to 1905 and 1908 to 1914.
 He was in Parliament for much of the next 33 years, losing three elections.